wxdlong/hugo/README.md

     /d/code/github/wxdlong.github.io
     ```

 2. Generator public resources, Must mount to `/code`.
+> Docker container Default workdir is `/code`
     ```bash
     $ docker run --rm -v "${PWD}:/code" wxdlong/hugo
     Building sites … WARN 2019/08/05 14:18:11 Page's .Hugo is deprecated and will be removed in a future release.
 Use the global h ugo function.